KhadeejaArshadAli/R/README.md

-# R
+# R Project
-This codes gives a detail insight of the tragic incident of Titanic through multiple kind of visual representation.
+This codes gives helps you to understand the different aspects of the tragic incident of "Titanic" through multiple kinds of visual representation.